 - To periodically perform a health check for the latest restore point in the backup chain, in the Storage-level corruption guard section select the Perform backup files health check check box and specify the time schedule for the health check.

-An automatic health check can help you avoid a situation when a restore point gets corrupted, making all dependent restore points corrupted, too.
+An automatic health check can help you avoid a situation where a restore point gets corrupted, making all dependent restore points corrupted, too.
 If during the health check Veeam Backup & Replication detects corrupted data blocks in the latest restore point in the backup chain (or, in case of forever forward incremental and forward incremental chains, the restore point before the latest one if the latest restore point is incomplete), it will start the health check retry and transport valid data blocks from the source datastore to the backup repository.
 The transported data blocks are stored to a new backup file or the latest backup file in the backup chain, depending on the data corruption scenario.
 For more information, see Health Check for Backup Files.

 By default, the retention period for deleted VM data is 14 days.
 It is strongly recommended that you set the retention period to 3 days or more to prevent unwanted data loss.
 For more information, see Retention Policy for Deleted VMs.

 - To periodically compact a full backup, select the Defragment and compact full backup file check box and specify the schedule for the compact operation.